karthik0010/Assuredoc/API Testing.md

  1. Click on the kebab button on the folder
  2. Select "new request" from options
  3. Enter request name
- 4. Click on the request, request editor will be displayed on the right.
+ 4. Click on the create

  ![api9](/images/api9.png)

+ Request editor will be displayed on the right.

  ![api10](/images/api10.png)

 **Saving a new request to existing folder**

  1. Click on the '+' at the top right corner

+ ![Api11](/images/api11.png)

  2. Click on save

- ![Api11](/images/api11.png)

  ![api12](/images/api12.png)

- 3. Enter request name
+ 4. Enter request name
- 4. Select folder by clicking on the folder name
+ 5. Select folder by clicking on the folder name
- 5. Click on save, saved request will be displayed inside the folder.
+ 6. Click on save, saved request will be displayed inside the folder.

 ![api13](/images/api13.png)